When most people think of Iceland, they imagine volcanoes, snow, waterfalls and possibly Sigur Ros.

 Although almost every person employed in Iceland is a trade union member, it isn’t a legal requirement to have union membership.
 If an employee has decided not to be a union member, they still have to follow the terms of collective agreements and pay dues, so it makes sense to be a member anyway.

-Trade unions in Iceland are also very important because they negotiate things like minimum wage and working conditions.
+Trade unions in Iceland are also very important to business culture in Iceland because they negotiate things like minimum wage and working conditions.

 What Are the Main Labour Unions in Iceland?